 "In the Hour before time began, Meerclar Allmother came out of the darkness to the cold earth.
 She was black, and as furry as all the world come together to be fur."As far as science can tell, the only modern species that has a concept of religion are humans.
-In fiction, however, a common way to anthropomorphise Nearly Normal Animal and Partially Civilized Animal characters or — depending on what the work in question is about — flesh out their culture is to have them have their own gods and faiths.
-Not to be confused with animals which believe in a human religion (see Fantastic Religious Weirdness).
+In fiction, however, a common way to anthropomorphise Nearly Normal Animal to Partially Civilized Animal characters or — depending on what the work in question is about — flesh out their culture is to have them have their own gods and faiths.
+Not to be confused with animals which believe in a human religion (some examples of this may go to Fantastic Religious Weirdness).
 Compare to Robot Religion, for when it's intelligent machines that have their own unique religions.

 open/close all folders

 - Princess Luna and and Princess Celestia are deemed gods by fanon.
 The cartoon itself doesn't imply it besides characters sometimes using their names in vain, such as "As Celestia is my witness..." and "Thank Celestia".
 For two seasons they were the only alicorns (and according to Lauren Faust were meant to be the only ones), and even compared to Twilight and Cadance they're unusual.
 They're over 1000 years old (though some Expanded Universe material implies they're long lived and slow aging, rather than immortal), are taller than other alicorns, and have flowing, ethereal manes.
 Fanon has assumed they're naturally born alicorns and thus are functionally immortal gods, while "ascended alicorns" age normally and die of old age.
 Cadance (who is canonically ascended) is occasionally dubbed a "goddess of love", though, and many fanworks portray her as similarly immortal.